-- Framework Modularity.
+- Modules.
 Angular modularity is associated with the structure of the framework, which includes modules, components, directives, pipes, and services.
 The division of the framework’s structure into modules and components makes your application perfect for unit-testing.
 Each code unit is tested separately throughout the development process, which allows taking meticulous control of the quality.

-- Component-Based Structure.
+- Components.
 With AngularJS, it is possible to write applications with the traditional MVVM (Model-View-ViewModel) and MVC (Model-View-Controller) architecture, which improve code reusability.
 The flexibility of the framework caused the MVW (Model-View-Whatever) acronym to appear because you can build anything with a model-view pattern.
 The newer versions are characterized by a component-based structure in which all elements are independent of each other.
 Whereas the MVC pattern breaks down the structure into different levels of the application, components include the features in a single class.
 Thus, whatever component a developer creates, the overall structure is preserved, which contributes to code consistency.

 6. More Lightweight Web Applications

-- Lazy-load Modules.
+- Lazy-Load Modules.
 Modules are logical elements that divide business components.
 Large apps written in Angular can use lazy-load modules to display various app components based on where a user is in the application.
 This feature helps improve the performance of such apps by reducing the size of the initially-loaded application.